-Not applicable for the Bank as there was no subsidiary of the Bank on the reporting date (December 31, 2021).
-However BRPD Circular No.02, dated, January 16, 2014 and BRPD Circular Letter No.04, dated, May 10, 2016 respectively regarding 'Single Borrower Exposure Limit' are being applied by the Bank in determining maximum amount of finance.
+Not applicable for the Bank as there was no subsidiary of the Bank on the reporting date (December 31, 2024).
+However BRPD Circular No.01, dated, January 16, 2022 regarding 'Single Borrower Exposure Limit' is being applied by the Bank in determining maximum amount of finance.